-This is the first post in 2016, I have been working hard to bring a new and fresh look for this website.
-Started from this review onward, the camera/lens review will be focused on ‘more shots, less words’.
-Hope you like the new changes 😉
+It was the first post in 2016.
+I have been working hard to bring a new and fresh look to this website.
+The camera/lens review will focus on ‘more shots, fewer words’ from this Sony A7S II review onward.
+I hope you like the new changes 😉

 When the original Sony A7S came out, it impressed many of us with its amazing low light capability.
-Sony had introduced the 2nd generation of the A7 series which are well known with the powerful 5-axis image stabilizer, let’s move on to see how does the Sony A7S II perform with the combination of powerful 5-axis image stabilizer and the amazing low light capability.
+Sony had introduced the 2nd generation of the A7 series, which is well known for the powerful 5-axis image stabilizer.
+Let’s check out how the Sony A7S II performs with the combination of a powerful 5-axis image stabilizer.

 Pros & Cons

 The Sony A7S II body is fully built with alloy magnesium.
 It is dust and moisture resistant, and weighs 584g.

 The camera body built, the button layout is consistent through the 2nd generation of the Sony A7 series.
 They have better ergonomic, more rigid made but heavier and bulkier than the 1st generation too.
 However, the Sony A7S II is still smaller and lighter than other full-frame cameras but not that significant anymore.

 It offers the same large grip and re-positioned shutter button.
 The camera on-off switch is integrated with the shutter button.